-Be it in sport or sales, the efficacy of coaching can be measured with the results.
+Be it in sports or sales, the efficacy of coaching can be measured by the results.
 In sales, it can be measured with the number of accounts closed, the revenue earned or even the number of demos presented.

 To keep the sales teamwork in a focused manner, it is necessary to set SMART goals.

 In the sales context, some plausible smart goals include:

 - Specific – No: of accounts to be closed

 - Measurable: Revenue in USD to achieve in a month

 - Attainable: Revenue that can possibly be achieved within a month

 - Time-bound: Monthly, quarterly, half-yearly or annual goals

 SMART goals ensure that the sales reps have a clear direction to take.
 They know how many leads they should connect with and how much revenue should be achieved from each lead in order to reach their targets.